KHMT: History

 Wolf Mountain Broadcasting, the subsidiary of the National Indian Media Foundation that became the station's licensee in 1997, sold KHMT to VHR Broadcasting in 2002.
 In 2003, Mission Broadcasting acquired the station from VHR; the sale coincided with the merger of Quorum Broadcasting (which by then owned KSVI) with Nexstar.

 News operation

 KOUS-TV first started a news operation in 1982; this newscast was short-lived and was eventually canceled.
 As KHMT, another news operation, shared with sister station KSVI, was launched on April 18, 2002; after 18 months, the newscasts were canceled in September 2003, following Nexstar taking control of the stations.
-Though the news operation had won Montana Broadcasters Association and Associated Press awards during its run, it was not successful in the ratings: KHMT's primetime newscast reportedly pulled in only 3 percent viewing shares, putting it behind KTVQ and KULR in a distant third.
+Though the news operation had won Montana Broadcasters Association and Associated Press awards during its run, it was not successful in the ratings: KHMT's prime time newscast reportedly pulled in only 3 percent viewing shares, putting it behind KTVQ and KULR in a distant third.
 At the time, Nexstar said ending the news operation would mean the difference between a profit and a loss.

-In addition, local media reported that law enforcement officials reportedly had misgivings about the over-aggressive reporting of KHMT's news team.
+Local officials were also thrown off by KHMT reporters, who were aggressive about their news coverage and questioning in a manner not previously known in the state among other news operations.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: